AndyBlightLeeds/px4-ros2-drone-simulation/drone/README.md

 everything breaks.

-When working on your own, I find that writing down the problem also helps to clarify what you are working on and what you have tried already.
+When working on your own, I find that writing down the problem also helps to clarify what you are working on and you can look back over what you have already tried.

 In case you are wondering what `AJB` stands for, they are my initials and are also a fairly unique string.
 I use this for all temporary logging statements